 - For our HDHP option, the HRA is administered by Aetna Life Insurance Company. - Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment. - Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP. - Unused credits carryover from year to year. - HRA credit does not earn interest. - HRA credit is forfeited if you leave Federal employment or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-of-pocket expenses
+However, you must meet FSAFEDS eligibility requirements.

-Your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$5,000 for Self Only enrollment, \$6,850 per Self Plus One enrollment or \$6,850 per Self and Family enrollment.
+• Catastrophic protection for out-of-pocket expenses Vour annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$6,000 for Self Only enrollment, \$7,900 per Self Plus One enrollment or \$7,900 per Self and Family enrollment.
 The Self Plus One or Self and Family out-of-pocket maximum must be satisfied by one or more family members before the plan will begin to cover eligible medical expenses at 100%.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as non-covered expenses).
-Refer to Section 4 Your catastrophic protection out-of-pocket maximum for more details.
+Refer to Section 4 Your catastrophic protection out-of-pocket maximum for more details and HDHP Section 5 Traditional medical coverage subject to the deductible for more details.